KVM + Cockpit

 What is KVM + Cockpit?

-KVM (Kernel-based Virtual Machine) is a popular open-source virtualization platform for Linux, while Cockpit is a web-based management interface that simplifies the deployment and management of virtual machines (VMs) and containers.
-Together, KVM + Cockpit provide a powerful and user-friendly solution for enterprise virtualization and containerization needs.
+KVM (Kernel-based Virtual Machine) is a popular open-source virtualization platform for Linux, while Cockpit is a web-based management interface for Linux servers.
+Together, KVM + Cockpit provide a powerful and user-friendly solution for managing virtual machines and containers.
+This combination enables administrators to easily deploy, manage, and monitor virtualized environments, making it an ideal choice for data centers, cloud providers, and enterprises.

 Installation Guide